Thandiwe Newton: Career

+1991–1999: Early roles and breakthrough

 Newton made her film debut in the coming of age comedy-drama Flirting (1991), filmed in 1989 but shelved for two years.
 She was credited as "Thandie Newton" and subsequently continued to use this name professionally.
-She then portrayed the slave "Yvette" in the Brad Pitt/Tom Cruise film Interview with the Vampire (1994).
+She then portrayed the slave "Yvette" in the Brad Pitt and Tom Cruise film Interview with the Vampire (1994).
 Newton appeared in the Merchant Ivory production of Jefferson in Paris as Sally Hemings.
+She then played Cookie in the 1996 movie Gridlock'd alongside Tupac Shakur and Tim Roth.
 Next, she played in Jonathan Demme's drama Beloved (1998), based on Toni Morrison's novel, in which she played the title character, the ghost of a young slave girl whose mother kills her to save her from slavery.
 The film also starred Oprah Winfrey and Danny Glover.
 Newton starred as Nyah Nordoff-Hall, again opposite Cruise, in Mission: Impossible 2.
 Her next role was in the low-budget film It Was an Accident, written by her husband, screenwriter Ol Parker.

+2000–2015: Crash and other roles

 Between 2003 and 2005, Newton played Makemba "Kem" Likasu, love interest of John Carter on the American television series ER.
 She reprised the role for the series finale in 2009.
-In 2004, she also appeared in The Chronicles of Riddick and Crash.
-She won a BAFTA award for Best Supporting Actress in 2006 for her role in Crash.
-She played Chris Gardner's wife, Linda Gardner, in The Pursuit of Happyness.
+She took a supporting role as Dame Vaako in The Chronicles of Riddick (2004).
+She acted in the ensemble drama Crash acting opposite Terrence Howard, playing a woman who was groped by a police officer played by Matt Dillon.
+Her performance earned widespread acclaim earning her the BAFTA Award for Best Actress in a Supporting Role as well as a nomination with the cast for a Screen Actors Guild Award.
+She played Chris Gardner's wife, Linda Gardner, in The Pursuit of Happyness opposite Will Smith.
 Also in 2006, Newton performed on radio in a pantomime version of Cinderella.